ddxv/app-store-dash/README.md

 ## Data & Database

 The database referred to in this repository is created by [adscrawler](https://github.com/ddxv/adscrawler), a crawler for scraping the Google & Apple play stores and storing that to a PostgreSQL database.
 That repo also contains a number of materialized views prepping data for the dashboard.
+It generally would be difficult to recreate it as it's only ever been managed by me the original creator, but I'm open to sharing data if you have something you need.

 ## API Service